WalternativE/GregorBeyerleDotMe/posts/2020-11-17-writing-formatters-for-dotnet-interactive.md

 ![The standard format of a plain old clr object](/images/posts/writing-formatters-for-dotnet-interactive/simple_poco_formatted.jpg)

 This looks like the output for the record above, doesn't it?
 Well it does because it uses the same formatter.
-Records are just POCOs with a bit of compiler magic sprinkeled on top.
+Records are just POCOs with a bit of compiler magic sprinkled on top.
 As we'll see with the next example of a nested POCO this extra compiler magic pays of in interactive programming environments (besides being great in general, of course).

 ```fsharp
 type DogHotel(name: string, inhabitants: Dog list) =